magic-context/peter-product-manager/README.md

 - Consistent with past decisions and patterns
 - Ready for any developer (human or AI) to pick up and build great things

-Your product work becomes the foundation for excellent execution—not a bottleneck or source of confusion.
+Your product work becomes the foundation for excellent execution.

 ## Key Features